Bacillus Calmette-Guerin (BCG, TICE®, TheraCys®)

 There are a number of things you can do to manage the side effects of BCG.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 This medication can cause irritation to the bladder, including difficulty or painful urination (dysuria), blood in the urine (hematuria), and increased urgency (strong feeling of need to urinate) or frequency of urination.
 Patients are advised to increase fluid intake after administration of this medication to "flush" the bladder.
 You should report any of the urinary symptoms listed above that last more that 48 hours to your healthcare team for further management instructions.

 Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
 While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
 Talk to your healthcare team for helpful tips on dealing with this side effect.

-Your doctor or nurse can recommend medication and other strategies to relive aches, pains and generalized malaise.
+Your doctor or nurse can recommend medication and other strategies to relieve aches, pains and generalized malaise.